Background pattern

 • Medications used to treat gout: probenecid and sulfinpyrazone

-• Medications used to prevent nausea and vomiting: metoclopramide and domperidone
+• Medications used to prevent nausea and vomiting: Metoclopramide and domperidone

 • Iron: vitamin C facilitates the absorption of iron in the digestive tract

-Taking Efferaldol with vitamin C with food, drinks, and alcohol
+Taking Efferaldol with Vitamin C with Food, Drinks, and Alcohol

-It is not recommended to consume alcohol during treatment.
+Alcohol consumption is not recommended during treatment.

-The taking of this medication with food does not affect its efficacy.
+Taking this medication with food does not affect its efficacy.

-Pregnancy and lactation
+Pregnancy and Breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, or if you plan to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.

-Driving and operating machinery
+Driving and Using Machines

-Efferaldol with vitamin C contains sorbitol, sodium, and sodium benzoate
+Efferaldol with Vitamin C contains sorbitol, sodium, and sodium benzoate

 This medication contains 50 mg of sodium benzoate in each effervescent tablet.

-Efferaldol with vitamin C is restricted to adults and children who weigh at least27kg.
+Efferaldol with Vitamin C is restricted to adults and children who weigh at least 27 kg.

 The recommended dose is: